mrjohannchang/linkit-smart-7688-wifi-multi-role/README.md

 3. SSH login to 7688's shell.

+4. Make sure the downloaded file is executable by executing:

+    ```
+    chmod +x /lib/netifd/wireless/ralink.sh
+    ```

-4. Execute the following commands:
+5. Execute the following commands:

     a.
 Replace `<SSID>` with the Wi-Fi router's name which you want to connect to.